All Episodes

 Jimmy Carter has won a Nobel Peace Prize as well.

-And Jimmy Carter also attended Who's Dinner.
+And Jimmy Carter also attended WHO's dinner.

 So you had two American Nobel Peace Prize winners effectively honoring the head of a country who's holding 2010's Peace Prize winner in prison.

-In the meantime, Tennessee Democrat Steve Cohen, Tuesday night, went to the floor of the House of Representatives to denounce Republicans and compare them to Nazis, and the media marvels at his courage for not backing down, just as they marvel at Cherub Dipstick's courage for not backing down from his inane comments.
+In the meantime, Tennessee Democrat Steve Cohen, Tuesday night, went to the floor of the House of Representatives to denounce Republicans and compare them to Nazis, and the media marvels at his courage for not backing down, just as they marvel at Sheriff Dipstick's courage for not backing down from his inane comments.

 Here from Tuesday night on Capitol Hill, Steve Cohen, Democrat, Tennessee.